 Build your dream home in St. George, Utah, by contacting Dennis Miller Homes today.

 Much like death and taxes, having to maintain a house is an unavoidable fact of life.
 As a renter, a tenant can simply call the landlord or property manager when aspects of the home need to be repaired, changed, or updated.
-However, when people their own home, that responsibility falls on their own shoulders.
+However, when people have their own homes, that responsibility falls on their own shoulders.
 Many people are hesitant about owning a home because they fear that responsibility.
 The fear doesn’t come from having to do the work, but rather knowing how to do the work.

-For this blog post we decided to help eliminate that fear and enable you to take steps to owning, or better yet building, a new home.
+For this blog post, we decided to help eliminate that fear and enable you to take steps to owning, or better yet building, a new home.
 We’ve come up with 6 common home repairs and tips on how to conquer them.

 Not only does the constant running of the toilet water get annoying, but it can also be costly.
-With the water continually running, your water bill is sure to skyrocket; and plumbers these days are not exactly cheap.
-Follow this link for a step by step guide on how to fix the problem so that you can save time and money.
+With the water continually running, your water bill is sure to skyrocket, and plumbers these days are not exactly cheap.
+Follow this link for a step-by-step guide on how to fix the problem so that you can save time and money.

 Energy efficiency in homes is a dominating trend in the housing industry.
 A top “energy sucker” is the refrigerator.
 Keeping the coils clean will help your appliance run efficiently and extend the life of the product.
 Refrigerator coils are usually on the back or underneath the fridge.
-Use your vacuum or a coil brush to get your coils to a cleanly state.
+Use your vacuum or a coil brush to get your coils to a clean state.

 Most people try attacking a clogged drain with Draino or Liquid Plumber.
 However, we recommend having a plunger and/or drain snake on hand.
 Once you have used those tools, combine baking soda and vinegar to pour down the drain.
-Most people typically have those ingredients on hand and it will help you avoid the harsh chemicals of the typical de-clogging products.
+Most people typically have those ingredients on hand, and it will help you avoid the harsh chemicals of the typical de-clogging products.

 Breaker panels are typically located in one of three places: the garage, a utility closet, or in the basement.
-For larger homes, more than likely there are different panels for either side of the house.
+For larger homes, more than likely, there are different panels for either side of the house.
 We recommend labeling the different breakers as soon as you move in.

 This topic goes back to the energy efficiency of your home mentioned earlier.
 The more consistent you are with changing your HVAC filters, the more efficient your system will be.
 This is pretty easy to do.
 Simply remove the grate holding the filters in place, pop the old one out, and then insert the new one.